divio/divio-cloud-docs/how-to/resources-configure-git.rst

 How to set up Git hosting for your project
 =======================================================

-All Divio Cloud projects can use the Git private server we provide.
+All Divio projects can use the Git private server we provide.
 This article describes how you can instead use the Git hosting provider of your choice.

 ..  important::